 Asymmetrical home design, or informal balance, gives you a more casual and energetic feeling, preferring horizontal lines over vertical.

 Informal balance is for those who prefer a bit more excitement and creativity in their home decorating.

-For asymmetrical groupings, you can combine artwork of different shapes and sizes, but they should have at least one characteristic in common, like; color, subject or frame style.
-In the photo on the right, you see a bird theme going on that links the grouping together.
+For asymmetrical wall groupings, combine artwork of different shapes and sizes.
+Groupings should have at least one characteristic in common; color, subject, or frame style.
+In the photo on the right, notice the bird theme that unites the group.

 Asymmetrical wall groupings can be tricky to create.
-Work out your arrangement on the floor or paper before pounding any nails in the wall.
+Work out the arrangement on the floor or paper before pounding nails in the wall.